 Best Time To Visit: Any Time

 Located on the country’s western coast, Gujarat is bounded by the Arabian Sea to the west and southwest and Pakistan to the northwest.
-Rajasthan neighbours it to the north, Madhya Pradesh to the east and Maharashtra to the southeast.
+Rajasthan neighbors it to the north, Madhya Pradesh to the east and Maharashtra to the southeast.
 Gujarat has a fertile plain land in the south cut by several rivers, low hills in the west, and broad mudflats in the north that adjoin the Thar (Great Indian) Desert.
-A varied climate characterised by a dry northwest, scorching summers, a cold winter have made this state a land of unexplainable contrasts.
+A varied climate characterized by a dry northwest, scorching summers, a cold winter have made this state land of unexplainable contrasts.

 Capital of Gujarat